 Interesting facts about the tibialis posterior muscle:

-- It is suspected that the new toning shoes may stress the tibialis posterior.
+- Toning shoes may stress the tibialis posterior.
 The shoes change the normal walking and running gait to a rocking motion gait which is known to stress the tibialis posterior.

-- Pain from trigger points in the tibialis posterior is sometimes misdiagnosed as Achilles tendinitis.
+- Pain from trigger points in the tibialis posterior is sometimes misdiagnosed as Achilles tendinitis (this is called pronation)

 Clinical diagnoses to which the tibialis posterior muscle symptoms may contribute: